 On the other hand, other devices just don’t perform that good.
 In particular, sound.
 I have no idea why, but the ALSA driver for the Rockchip RK3399 SoC exposes the speaker and the microphone as devices that Pulseaudio can’t really make sense of.
 I’m not an ALSA/Pulseaudio expert at all so I may have missed something, but searching the Internet made me realize this isn’t an isolated case.
 Volume settings are also a bit weird, with effective values between 0 and 10 only, leaving you struggling to understand why changing the volume has no effect on the output outside that range.
 On the other hand, the headphones output uses the full 0-100 range.
 My current workaround for output selection is to make applications use specific ALSA output devices.
 Playing a movie with the mpv player and headphones looks like this : mpv -ao alsa –audio-device=alsa/plughw:CARD=rk3399grusound,DEV=2 movie.mp4.
 Yeah, very convenient.

-Wireless mostly works, but there are high latencies at times, for no apparent reason.
+Wireless mostly works, but only in the 2.4 GHz band (when using the 5 GHz band, latencies are huge for no apparent reason).
 Bluetooth isn’t very reliable, and I couldn’t use it for networking through a smartphone for more than 10-20 minutes or so.
 The keyboard, while very pleasant to work with (large, light keys), lacks keys that I find very convenient, such as page-up/down, home, F11 and F12.
 An alternate function (Fn) key would have been a welcome addition.
 This can be worked around with remapping keys in the X.Org server.
 Oh and, there is currently no DRI/DRM support for the Mali GPU yet, so it’s all software rendering.

 In conclusion, I’m happily surprised to observe that a very large part of the packaged software seems to work as well as on x86 machines.
 The only major exception for me is Qemu when trying to emulate an x86_64 machine (I’ll have to check more recent versions).
 On the other hand, the kernel itself, with its old 4.4 long term version (older than the 4.9 Debian stable kernel) and its driver bugs, is a clear disappointment.
 With just a little more software quality there, and an alternate function key, those Chromebooks would make perfect, cheap, developer-friendly mobile machines.